-Under subs.
-250(1) of the Act, individuals are deemed to be residents of Canada if they spend more than 183 days in Canada during a calendar year.
-Otherwise, individuals may still be deemed to be residents of Canada if they meet the common law test for Canadian tax residency.
+Individuals are considered to be residents of Canada if they meet the common law test for Canadian tax residency.
 The most important common law consideration is whether individuals maintain residential ties to Canada.
 A dwelling place or places in Canada and a spouse and/or dependants who remain in Canada are indicative of residential ties to the country.
 Individuals who maintain a significant amount of personal property in Canada, who keep a Canadian driver's licence and maintain social and economic ties to the country may also be considered to have residential ties to Canada, but each case will turn on its own facts and circumstances.
+Where an individual is determined not to be factually residing in Canada pursuant to the common law test, he or she may still be deemed to be a resident of Canada pursuant to the Act.
+For instance, under subs.
+250(1) of the Act, an individual sojourning in Canada for a total period of 183 days or more during a calendar year will be deemed to be a resident of Canada for the entire calendar year.
 In certain cases, a tax treaty between Canada and another country will be relevant to the determination of an individual's tax residence.